paulinad98/mes/readme.md

   npm install
 ```

 To calculate the average from your MES files, create a folder within the project directory for your MES files.
+Then, execute the following command, replacing < folder-path > with the path to your folder.
 You can specify how many files to skip when calculating the average by setting a value for N in the following command:

 ```bash
   npm run avg.js '< folder-path >' 'N'
 ```

-This will generate all the avg files in <folder-name>.
+This will generate all the avg files in < folder-name >.